Canning Across America Rotating Header Image

 Traditionally, prepared ginger syrup is used to sweeten the pickling brine, but because it’s not commercially available in the United States, maple syrup is the next best thing.
 While the diagonal cuts in the cucumber are mostly for aesthetics, they also allow the vegetable to soak up flavor from the brine; skip this step if you’re in a rush.
 Serve it as a palate cleanser for any meat dish.

-Time: 15 minutes plus standing and brining
+Time: 15 minutes plus standing and bringing

 Makes: 4 to 6 servings as a condiment